FHICT-S-Siem/S3-SiemLucassen-HAP/cultural-diffrences.md

 The typical dutch person would attend to dutch holidays such as sinterklaas, carnaval, kerstmis(christmas) and nieuw jaarsavond(new years eve). <br>
 To my understanding dutch people are quite upfront and honest which sometimes leads to having cultural diffrences. <br> Sometimes dutch people think they are just being honest but they come across as if they're being bold. <br>
-Most dutch people love sports such as voetball(soccer) and love to ride their bike to their office or college.
+Most dutch people love sports such as voetbal(soccer/football) and love to ride their bike to their office or college.

 ## How would you act in the future when you know that you need to communicate or collaborate with a person from another culture?
 When I meet new people I would slowly work my way into their background and be interested but not too exaggerated and ask general questions, so we could get comfortable to work/talk with eachother. <br>